lyc458216/PTE/library/Writing/*SWT(summarize written text).md

 As with any enduring controversy, the matter is not easily resolved.
 For one thing, there is evidence to support both points of view.
 It is not uncommon to find learners who, for whatever reason, find themselves in a new country or a new region of their own country, who need to learn a new language, and who do so without the benefit of formal instruction.
 If they are postpubescent, they may well retain an accent of some kind, but they can pick up enough language to satisfy their communicative needs.
 In fact, some are natural acquirers who become highly proficient in this manner.
 In contrast, there are learners whose entire exposure to the new language comes in the form of classroom instruction in lexicogrammar.
 Yet they too achieve a measure of communicative proficiency, and certain of these learners become highly proficient as well.
 What we can infer from this is that humans are amazingly versatile learners and that some people have a natural aptitude for acquiring languages and will succeed no matter what the circumstances.

 ---
-Over the years, language teachers have alternted between favoring teaching approaches that focus primarily on language use and those that focus on language forms or analysis, and they too achieve a measure of communicative proficiency, and certain of these learners become highly proficient , and what we can infer from this is that humans are amazingly versatile learners that some people have a natural aptitude for acquiring languages will suceed no matter what the circumstances.
+Over the years, language teachers have alternted between favoring teaching approaches that focus primarily on language use and those that focus on language forms or analysis, and they too achieve a measure of communicative proficiency, and certain of these learners become highly proficient, and what we can infer from this is that humans are amazingly versatile learners that some people have a natural aptitude for acquiring languages will suceed no matter what the circumstances.

 140.Three types of authority. 三种权威类型